Muhammed-Rashed/Blender_learning/Learning.md

-1. Modeling

-&nbsp;	1.1. basic

-&nbsp;		.
-Learn the controllers

-&nbsp;		.
-Make simple models (Table, Donut, Chair)

-&nbsp;	1.2.
-Mid
-		.
-Add details to simple Models to make them look real .
-Make slightly more complex models (Chest, mouse, Files)

-&nbsp;	1.3.
-Hard

-&nbsp;		.
-Make very complex models (modern desk, Laptop, person)

-2. Animation

-&nbsp;	2.1. basic

-&nbsp;		.
-Learn the controllers

-&nbsp;		.
-Learn how to rig a simple model

-&nbsp;		.
-Make a simple animation of said model (chest opening and closing)

-&nbsp;	2.2. mid

-&nbsp;		.
-Make a running animation for a person

-&nbsp;		.
-Make a simple animation for (File opening)

-&nbsp;		.
-Learn more about rigging

-&nbsp;	2.3 Hard
-		.
-Make a simple cutscene (A person writing on a keyboard on a desk and then that person opening a file cabinets and getting a file out and opening said file)

-3. Shading
-	3.1. basic

-&nbsp;		.
-Understand lighting
-		.
-Understand simple shading
-	3.2. mid
-		.
-Make a basic shading one of my modeling projects

-&nbsp;		.
-Do basic lighting
-	3.3.
-Hard
-		.
-Make the animation i made have lighting and shading
+# 3D Modeling & Animation Learning Plan

+## 1. Modeling

+### 1.1 Basic
+- Learn the controllers.
+- Make simple models:
+  - Table
+  - Donut
+  - Chair

+### 1.2 Mid
+- Add details to simple models to make them look realistic.
+- Create slightly more complex models:
+  - Chest
+  - Mouse
+  - Files

+### 1.3 Hard
+- Create highly complex models:
+  - Modern desk
+  - Laptop
+  - Person

+---

+## 2. Animation

+### 2.1 Basic
+- Learn the controllers.
+- Learn how to rig a simple model.
+- Create a simple animation (e.g., chest opening and closing).

+### 2.2 Mid
+- Make a running animation for a person.
+- Create a simple animation (e.g., file opening).
+- Learn more advanced rigging techniques.

+### 2.3 Hard
+- Create a short cutscene:
+  > A person writing on a keyboard at a desk,
+  > then opening a file cabinet,
+  > taking out a file,
+  > and opening the file.

+---

+## 3. Shading

+### 3.1 Basic
+- Understand lighting.
+- Learn simple shading.

+### 3.2 Mid
+- Apply basic shading to one of your modeling projects.
+- Set up basic lighting.

+### 3.3 Hard
+- Add lighting and shading to an entire animation.